huhailinguist/ccg2mono/README.md

 Caveats:

-- ccg2mono depends on the correctness of the CCG parse.
+- `ccg2mono` depends on the correctness of the CCG parse.
 If the parse is wrong, then the polarized sentence is almost certainly wrong.
-The above tree is parsed by easyccg, which is trained on the rebanked CCG and thus correctly parses the relative clause.
-C&C and depccg are trained on the original CCGbank and outputs wrong relative clauses: ((no man) (who likes every dog)). ccg2mono includes some functions to correct the parses, but cannot guarantee that all mistakes are corrected.
+The above tree is parsed by easyccg, which is trained on the rebanked CCG and thus correctly parses the relative clause. `C&C` is trained on the original CCGbank and outputs wrong relative clauses: ((no man) (who likes every dog)). `ccg2mono` includes some functions to correct the parses, but cannot guarantee that all mistakes are corrected.
 So a good thing is to try all three parsers.
+- [new] Now thanks to Masashi, author of `depccg`, there is a `depccg` model trained on the rebanked CCG which produces correct parses for relative clauses. `ccg2mono` automatically calls the rebanked model both in `depccg` and `easyCCG` and we thus recommend you use these two parsers.

 ## Preparation
 You need several things to run our program. **You can follow the commands [below](https://github.com/huhailinguist/ccg2mono#preparation-scripts).**